cosmos/cosmos/whitepaper.md

 fail-over of replica "primaries" (leaders).
 RethinkDB does not currently provide Byzantine fault-tolerance.

-BigChainDB uses RethinkDB as the "underlying DB" to first order blocks, and adds a layer of validator signatures on top to vote on the block's validity.
+BigchainDB uses RethinkDB as the "underlying DB" to first order blocks, and adds a layer of validator signatures on top to vote on the block's validity.
 A block is considered valid and committed when a majority of the validators vote in favor of it.
-If the underlying database forks, it may be possible for a single Byzantine validator to induce a double-spend.
+Making BigchainDB fully Byzantine fault-tolerant is a work in progress.

 ### Lightning Network